 Florida lawmakers voted to require greyhound injury reporting for the first time.

-GREY2K USA Worldwide helped pass a Seminole County, Florida ordinance to require greyhound injury reporting, ensure reporting on the fate of greyhounds, and eliminate a loophole that exempted greyhounds from licencing and inspection laws.
+GREY2K USA Worldwide led the grassroots campaign to pass a Seminole County, Florida ordinance to require greyhound injury reporting, ensure reporting on the fate of greyhounds, and eliminate a loophole that exempted greyhounds from licencing and inspection laws.

 GREY2K USA Worldwide again helped block to re-opening of three long-shuttered dog tracks in Kansas.